Sevaarcen/HeatedWords/README.md

-# HeatedWords
+# Heated Words
 A Rust program for turning a search term into a wordlist for dictionary-based password attacks.
 Using hashcat rules with the wordlist is recommended.

-Use my other program "Common Words Generator(https://github.com/Sevaarcen/CommonWordsGenerator)" to build blacklists for the search engines.
+Use my other program "[Common Words Generator](https://github.com/Sevaarcen/CommonWordsGenerator)" to build blacklists for the search engines.

 ## Features
 * Concurrent IO for network operations